rougier/scientific-visualization-book/rst/typography.rst

 to have a basic understanding of typography.
 Unfortunately, I cannot write here a full course on typography and I advise the interested reader to read `Practical Typography <https://practicaltypography.com/>`_ by Matthew Butterick.
-This open access book introduces the main concepts and give sound advice to improve your written documents.
+This open access book introduces the main concepts and give some advice to improve your written documents.

 At this point, you could object that a scientific figure possesses only a few